Insane96/InsaneDataPack/README.md

 * Death Creeper
 A creeper that takes more time to explode than a normal Creeper but has a much powerful explosion

+* Pig Jockey
+A Creeper Riding a Pig, as simple as that

 ### **Soul Forge**

 Only the ancient livings of the Nether knew that power of Soul Fire can increase the yield from Ingot Ores.